top of page

 When checking the photos I'd taken that day, I perfectly got what Susan Sontag meant when she said: "To photograph people is to violate them".
 I had the feeling I was robbing the last dignity of the people lying dead-drunk by the side of the road.

-Can we, should we, show everything?
-This is a dilemma that probably each documentary photo-reporter has faced one day.
-In other words, the delicate question of the legitimacy of showing suffering people.
-Finally, I decided to not show my images of Whiteclay.
-Instead, I started to dig deeper into the labyrinth of vision machines and surveillance images.
-How to interpret Google's Whiteclay footage in the light of geospatial intelligence?
-Are these images even analyzable?
-Should we see them as accidental documents of human misery in a remote area of the world?
-What about the voyeuristic dimension here?
-Wouldn't it be absurd to accuse automatic cameras of voyeurism?
+Can we—or should we—show everything?
+This is a dilemma that every documentary photographer inevitably encounters: the fraught question of whether it is legitimate to expose the suffering of others.
+In my case, I chose not to show my photographs of Whiteclay.
+Instead, I turned toward the labyrinth of vision machines and surveillance imagery.
+How should we interpret Google’s footage of Whiteclay through the lens of geospatial intelligence?
+Can such images even be meaningfully analyzed, or are they merely accidental documents of human misery in a remote corner of the world?
+And what of the voyeuristic charge—can it be applied to machines that record automatically, without intention?
+Wouldn’t it be absurd to accuse them of voyeurism?

 Epilogue